mkancija/rpi-random-number/Random_module-api.md

 }
 ```

- - After we read first line, the file is closed.
+ - After we read the first line, the file is closed.

 ```go
 // Read single line from random module output.